 The sequence of steps for the LED lighting condition described as follows.
 The first step of testing a cigarette smoke detection device is to burn one cigarette with a length of 80 mm and a diameter of 7 mm, which is placed on an ashtray and put into the simulation room.
 At the beginning of the experiment, before the sixth minute, the LED lights off and the LCD display does not display smoke condition information.
 In the sixth minute, the green LED lights up and the LCD display displays "Low".
-At the tenth minute, the green LED lights up and the LCD display displays "Medium" and the left exhaust fan is on.
+At the tenth minute, the green LED is off, the yellow LED is on, the LCD display displays "Medium" and the left exhaust fan is on.